pbl0/pablob.eu/docs/blog/posts/kobo-clara.md

 ---
 description: >
     For some time I've been trying to recover the habit of reading.
 For some reason I thought that the best way of accomplishing that was to buy an eReader device.

 date: 2022-08-13T11:48:00.000Z

-width: "1600"
-height: "1200"
 categories:
     - Tech
     - Reading
 authors:
     - pablo
+comments: true
 ---

 # My Kobo eReader